Luffier/ladderr/README.md

 After mapping your remote and local path in the script settings, Ladderr can create a protocol link pointing to your local files (by using the information already available in the Web UI).
-When the `Open destination folder`, `Open` or `Open containing folder` link is clicked, the protocol is invoked, and a console window (which opens and closes rapidly) executes a Python script that parses the path and opens it.
+When opening a file or folder (by using the `Open destination folder`, `Open` or `Open containing folder` menu items or by double-clicking the file or folder in the `Content` tab), the protocol is invoked, and a console window (which opens and closes rapidly) executes a Python script that parses the path and opens it.

 The files in this repo:
 - ladderr.js: the userscript itself